 - In addition, pocket-sized booklets frequently have a durable cover which protects them from the wear associated with frequent handling.
 If the booklet is expected to see very rigorous use, its cover is often further protected with a clear plastic laminate.

 - To maintain the appearance of the pages, pocket-sized books are sometimes created with rounded corners.
 Rounding helps keep the corners of the pages from bending backward when the book is shoved into a pocket or purse.

 - In order to keep the cost as low as possible, pocket-sized booklets are commonly bound with the saddle-stitch binding method (two staples in the spine) or the perfect binding method (glued spine).
 Both methods are popular for binding small booklets.

 Not all printers are set up to produce small, pocket-sized booklets.
-So if you are having trouble finding the size or type you need, give Formax Printing a call.
-Formax specializes in all types of book and booklet printing, so we can provide you with multiple options for achieving a cost-effective solution.
+So if you are having trouble finding the size or type you need, give Formax Printing a call at 866-367-6221.
+We specialize in all types of book and booklet printing and can provide you with multiple options for achieving a cost-effective solution.

 Take care!
 Keith